Consistently #1 in Customer Satisfaction!

 A car warranty is a service contract that covers vehicles against certain mechanical malfunctions or manufacturer defects that manifest within an agreed-upon timeframe or number of miles driven.

 Brand new cars come with manufacturer warranties that cover repairs for at least three years or 36,000 miles.
-You have the option to purchase an extended car warranty that will cover your vehicle after the manufacturer’s warranty has expired.
+Car owners have the option to purchase an extended car warranty that will cover their vehicle after the manufacturer’s warranty has expired.

 Endurance: Best for older and high-mileage cars